brandondoran/test-package/README.md

 # test-package

-Test of semantic-releaese workflow for npm package using GitHub Actions for CI
+Testing out semantic-releaese workflow for npm package using GitHub Actions for CI